ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ```

 ::: tip
 `this.kill = true;` tells that the current copy should be removed from the current room.
-It will happen after all "On Step" events but before the "Draw" event.
+It will happen after all "Frame start" events but before the "Frame end" event.
 :::

 As you may already guess, the number of gathered crystals will be stored in the room.